JerryOsorio28/Graphs/projects/social/README.md

 ## 3. Questions

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?
+# The answer is it will run 500 times, reason is because in order to get the avg, we need to multiply the number of users * the avg of friends they have and divide it by 2.
+That is 1000 * 10 = 10,000 // 2 = 500.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+# Even though not directly connected, users will be about 99% in the user's extended social network.
+The AVS is around 5 friends per user in average.